 Also known as offset printing, it is the most cost-effective printing process hence preferred by many companies.
-It produces high-quality prints faster whereas the printing machine is quick to set up.
+It produces high-quality prints faster, whereas the printing machine is quick to set up.
 In this process, roller plates run through water and then through ink.
-The water sticks to the white space of the layout whereas the ink sticks to the images.
-It is then pressed to a rubber film and then on the paper.
+The water sticks to the white space of the layout, whereas the ink adheres to the images.
+It is then pressed to a rubber film and later on the paper.

-- Large print runs from 5000 to 500,000 is easy to the product in a short span of time.
+- Large print runs from 5000 to 500,000 are accessible to the product in a short period.

-- Product highly detailed colors in high-quality prints.
+- Product highly exact colors in high-quality prints.

-- Print on various types of surfaces including paper, wood, metal, and leather.
-It is also flexible enough to use various types of ink.
+- Print on various types of surfaces, including paper, wood, metal, and leather.
+It is also flexible enough to use multiple types of ink.

-- Avail great color consistency and high level of attention to detail with offset lithography.
+- Avail excellent color consistency and high level of attention to detail with offset lithography.

 - Preparing the printing plates is an extensive and time-consuming process

-- After creation of printing plates, changing design is impossible.
-Creating design means creating a new set of plates
+- After the creation of printing plates, the changing design is impossible.
+Creating layout means creating a new set of plates

-- It employs large equipment which demands trained technicians and fairly large space
+- It employs large equipment which demands trained technicians and relatively large space

 - Printing a few copies will be expensive, which makes it best only for uses of large-scale print production.

-Also known as rotogravure printing, it is the primary choice of businesses when running long-run, high-quality and high-speed printing.
+Also known as rotogravure printing, it is the primary choice of businesses when running long-run, high-quality, and high-speed printing.
 It is primarily optimized for high-volume printing of packaging, either for gift wraps or other promo products.
-It can also suitable to print greeting cards, magazines and advertising pieces.
+It can also be suitable to print greeting cards, magazines, and advertising pieces.